MP Estate Planning UK

 Protecting Vulnerable Beneficiaries

 Trusts can be particularly beneficial in ensuring that these beneficiaries receive the support they need without putting their inheritance at risk.
-By establishing a trust, families can provide for their loved ones while maintaining control over how the assets are used.
+By establishing a discretionary trust, families can provide for their loved ones while maintaining full control over how the assets are used — and preventing those assets from being lost to poor decisions, exploitation, or means-testing.

 Trusts for Individuals with Disabilities